nosferalatu/nosferalatu.github.io.source/content/DerivativeAndLogarithmOfTransforms.md

 ### Example

 To start with, here is an interactive example.
 As you use the gizmo to rotate and translate the transform, you can see the vector field change.
-The vector field can be interpreted as the the velocity vector at every point in space as it is being transformed.
+The vector field can be interpreted as the the velocity vector at every point in space as the point is being transformed.

-Once you move the gizmo, you can see a small white box moving, which is being interpolated from the identity transform to the gizmo's transform every second.
-As you can see, it's following the flow of the velocity vector field.
-The code is actually using a matrix log and exponential to interpolate the box each frame.
+As you move the gizmo, you can see a white curve from the origin to the gizmo's transform.
+Along that curve, you can also see the interpolated transform as it travels from the origin to the gizmo.
+As you can see, the interpolation follows the flow of the velocity vector field.
+The code is using the exponential and logarithm of the transform to compute the curve and interpolated transform.

 <body>
   <!-- <div id="canvas" style="width: 256px; max-width: 256px; height: 512px; max-height: 512px;"></div> -->